maantje/charts/README.md

 # Charts - SVG Chart Rendering

 **Charts** is a zero-dependency PHP library for generating SVG charts.
-It enables easy creation of beautiful and responsive SVG-based charts directly from PHP, with no additional dependencies required.
+It enables easy creation of SVG-based charts directly from PHP, with no additional dependencies required.

 ## Features